srl-labs/containerlab/docs/install.md

     It appears to be that next versions of WSL2 kernels will support KVM.

+### Mac OS
+Containerlab doesn't run on mac OS because Docker isn't natively supported.

+The workaround for mac OS users is to start a Linux VM (Virtual Machine) on mac and run Containerlab inside the VM.

 ### Upgrade
 To upgrade `containerlab` to the latest available version issue the following command[^1]: